Problems

 Backing Off Works

-When researchers tested simply interrupting toilet training and returning to diapers for children with STR, 89% spontaneously began using the toilet within three months.
+When researchers tested simply returning to diapers for children with STR, 89% spontaneously began using the toilet within three months.

 How to Support Your Child Without Force